vovanmix/react-starter/readme.md

 #### Bootstrap and font awesome
 Bootstrap and Font Awesome are already installed and included in the main less file.
+Icon fonts for Font Awesome are configured to be inserted into css files in base64 encoded form to save time on loading multiple files and make them available right away.

 #### HTML template
 file `index.ejs` contains html that will be used for the index page for local dev.
 All the JS and CSS